Greece Moments Greece Moments

 The Bouleuterion (Parliament) of Poliochni

-We recommend Poliochni in the morning as it can get unbearably hot in the midday heat.
-Unfortunately, the entire excavation site offers no shade.
+We recommend visiting Poliochni in the morning, as it can get unbearably hot in the midday heat.
+Unfortunately, there is no shade anywhere on the excavation site.

 Lunch break at the Red Rock Bar

-Right next to the excavation site begins Kokkinovrachos beach.
-Coming from Poliochni, the road goes down to the sea on the left.
-Here you can join the Red Rock Beach Bar make a short stopover.
+Kokkinovrachos Beach begins right next to the archaeological site.
+Coming from Poliochni, take the road on the left down to the sea.
+Here you can make a quick stop at the Red Rock Beach Bar.

 red rock beach bar poliochni limnos